-This is six yards of gray fabric that I plan to use.
+This is the six yards of gray fabric that I plan to use.

-I thought it would be easy to make a top, sort of like a fitted sheet on a mattress.
+I thought it would be easy to make a top piece, sort of like a fitted sheet on a mattress.
 Ha!
 That was harder than I thought!

 Eventually I finally pulled out an old sheet and took apart one corner, so I could see how they had cut and sewn it.

-Then I just “eyeballed” how to cut mine similarly.
+Then I just “eyeballed” how to cut mine, with the fabric folded similarly.

-After sewing that diagonal seam and adding some elastic, it finally looked like a fitted sheet!
+After sewing that diagonal seam and adding some elastic on the corners, it finally looked like a fitted sheet!